Where and How to Recycle or Dispose of Christmas Trees in California in January 2017

 Larkspur, Greenbrae, Kentfield, Las Gallinas Valley, Ross, San Anselmo, San

-Rafael, Fairfax, and Ross Valley (Sleepy Hollow and Oak Manor): Trees will be
+Rafael, Fairfax, and Ross Valley (Sleepy Hollow and Oak Manor)

 collected at the curb on your regular yard waste pickup day during the month of